-Adair is the founder and owner of Eating with Integrity, a burgeoning nutrition practice located in the Washington, DC metro area.
-She believes in the power of the body to heal itself when nourished with healthy, whole food and a nurturing environment.
+Adair is the founder and owner of Eating with Integrity, a holistic nutrition practice located in Washington, DC.
+She believes in the power of the body to heal itself when nourished with healthy food and a nurturing environment.
 Her goal as a clinician is to help clients lead healthy, happy and satisfying lives.

-Adair is a Registered Dietitian Nutritionist (RDN) with a Bachelor of Arts in Biochemistry from Earlham College and a Master of Science in Clinical Nutrition from Bastyr University — an accredited, globally respected institution of natural health arts and sciences.
-She is licensed in the District of Columbia (LDN) and practices functional nutrition.
+Adair is a Integrative Dietitian Nutritionist with a Bachelor of Arts in Biochemistry from Earlham College and a Master of Science in Clinical Nutrition from Bastyr University — an accredited, globally respected institution of natural health arts and sciences.
+She is licensed in the District of Columbia and practices functional nutrition.

 Functional nutrition focuses on getting to the root of the problem by addressing nutrient imbalances and deficiencies, healing the digestive tract, emphasizing anti-inflammatory foods and boosting metabolism.
 When counseling clients, Adair considers the whole person.
 In addition to daily food intake, clients are encouraged to examine stress levels, exercise habits and sleep hygiene.

 The body has an amazing ability to heal itself when provided with the building blocks it needs to make repairs — as well as a nurturing environment, and sufficient time to rest and recover.
 A healthy eating pattern provides the necessary building blocks.
 Adair believes that many of us do not feel our best because many of the foods we choose to eat lack integrity.